scytheStudio/SCodes/README.md

 Thanks to SCodes you can start scanning barcodes in few steps.
 We used Qt 5.15.2 and Qt 6.3.0 to built wrapper and example applications, but it's compatible with older Qt versions as well.

-Implementation of same method for both Qt version is not seems possible([check why](#porting)).
-We have ported the SCodes wrapper to Qt6 by following the multimeadia [changes](https://doc-snapshots.qt.io/qt6-6.3/qtmultimedia-changes-qt6.html).
+Implementation of same method for both Qt version does not seems possible([check why](#porting)).
+We have ported the SCodes wrapper to Qt6 by following the multimedia [changes](https://doc-snapshots.qt.io/qt6-6.3/qtmultimedia-changes-qt6.html).

 ---